ag48665/lusc-immune-escape-analysis/README.md

 TOX

-Immune activation strongly correlates with checkpoint signaling, suggesting a **negative feedback regulatory mechanism** that suppresses T-cell activity.
+Immune activation strongly correlates with checkpoint signaling, suggesting a **negative feedback mechanism that limits anti-tumor immunity**.

 ---

-### Immune state model
+## Immune state model

-Tumors were classified into four immune states based on cytotoxicity and exhaustion:
+Tumors were classified into immune states based on cytotoxicity and exhaustion.

 | Immune State | Cytotoxicity | Exhaustion |
 |---|---|---|